Margarya melanioides

-Margarya melanioides is a species of large operculate freshwater snail, an aquatic gastropod mollusk in the family Viviparidae, the river snails.
+Margarya melanioides is a species of large operculate freshwater snail, an aquatic gastropod mollusc in the family Viviparidae, the river snails.

 Margarya melanioides is the type species of the genus Margarya.

 Distribution

 The distribution of Margarya melanioides includes Dian Lake, Erhai Lake, Jianhu Lake, Xihu Lake, and Cibi Lake in Yunnan Province, China.
 Former records in Daduitai Lake and Xingyun Lake are considered as a result of the mix-up of species name.

 An average population density was 36 individuals per square meter in Dianchi Lake in 1940s, 0.7 individuals per square meter in 1990s and 0.068 individuals per square meter in Dianchi Lake in 2012.

 According to the population ecology research by Song et al. (2013), the population of will collapse in the Dian Lake in 2015.

 Description

 The width of the shell is up to 64.3 mm.
 The height of the shell is up to 94.7 mm.

 Shu et al. (2010) provided details about the shell and about the radula.

 The diploid chromosome number of Margarya melanioides is 2n=18.